Jack Tizard: Politics

-At university, Jack was a member of the Radical Club and campaigned as a student for university education to be free and for the system to be less exam-bound and more relevant to real world problems.
+At university, Tizard was a member of the Radical Club and campaigned as a student for university education to be free and for the system to be less exam-bound and more relevant to real world problems.

-Jack's family experiences had reinforced a belief in the need for government action on social issues and he developed a lifelong commitment to Socialism.
-During Jack's undergraduate years he had also joined the university Socialist Society and the power of Socialist ideas and policy were confirmed when the New Zealand government passed the Social Security Act 1938, covering unemployment benefit, pensions and universal health care, the first example in the world of comprehensive Welfare State provision.
-Jack's war experience was of mixing with fellow soldiers from a very wide variety of backgrounds, reinforcing his distaste for class differences and class prejudice.
+Tizard's family experiences had reinforced a belief in the need for government action on social issues and he developed a lifelong commitment to Socialism.
+During Tizard's undergraduate years he had also joined the university Socialist Society and the power of Socialist ideas and policy were confirmed when the New Zealand government passed the Social Security Act 1938, covering unemployment benefit, pensions and universal health care, the first example in the world of comprehensive Welfare State provision.
+Tizard's war experience was of mixing with fellow soldiers from a very wide variety of backgrounds, reinforcing his distaste for class differences and class prejudice.

-Jack's wife Barbara had joined the Communist Party as an undergraduate and Jack also joined.
+Tizard's wife Barbara had joined the Communist Party as an undergraduate and Tizard also joined.
 He was a member from 1947 to 1956, when they left the party after the Soviet invasion of Hungary.
-Later, Jack's former membership of the Communist Party caused him some problems in gaining visas to visit America, but because of his high reputation there these were eventually overcome.
+Later, Tizard's former membership of the Communist Party caused him some problems in gaining visas to visit America, but because of his high reputation there these were eventually overcome.
 He remained a lifelong Socialist and from 1956 a member of the Labour Party.

 In the mid-20th century, large numbers of people with learning disabilities were detained in institutions with little legal protection in the UK, under the 1913 Mental Deficiency Act.
 An organisation campaigning about the plight of people with learning disabilities detained under the 1913 Act was the National Council for Civil Liberties.
-Jack supported this campaign and wrote several articles which fed into the Royal Commission on the Law Relating to Mental Illness and Mental Deficiency.
+Tizard supported this campaign and wrote several articles which fed into the Royal Commission on the Law Relating to Mental Illness and Mental Deficiency.
 This reported in 1957 and led to the passing of the 1959 Mental Health Act which completely reformed the 1913 Act.

-One of Jack's major achievements was to link high quality scientific research to political agendas for change, particularly from a Socialist perspective.
+One of Tizard's major achievements was to link high quality scientific research to political agendas for change, particularly from a Socialist perspective.
 This was evident in his research work right from the start.
 His Socialism informed his use of research data in his advisory work, his choice of research topics and his criticism of the triviality of much psychological and sociological research.

 Output

-Jack remained at the Social Psychiatry Research Unit from 1948 to 1964 when he was appointed Professor of Child Development at the Institute of Education, University of London.
-In 1973 he founded the Thomas Coram Research Unit, still under the Institute of Education, and changed his role to become Director.
+Tizard remained at the Social Psychiatry Research Unit from 1948 to 1964 when he was appointed professor of child development at the Institute of Education, University of London.
+In 1973 he founded the Thomas Coram Research Unit, still under the Institute of Education, and changed his role to become director.
 He remained there until his early death in 1979.
-During these 31 years, Jack published ten books, 74 articles in scientific journals, and 27 chapters in edited books.
+During these 31 years, Tizard published ten books, 74 articles in scientific journals, and 27 chapters in edited books.
 He also gave numerous conference papers and authored several government reports.